webforj/webforj-documentation/docs/components/login.md

 />

 :::info Submission Payload
-Note that the Login component doesn't automatically recognize or include extra fields added to the form in its submission payload.
+Note that the login component doesn't automatically recognize or include extra fields added to the form in its submission payload.
 This means developers must explicitly retrieve the value of any additional fields from the client side and handle it according to the app's requirements to complete the authentication process.
 :::

 ## Cancel button

 In certain scenarios, it may be desirable to add a cancel button alongside the `Signin` button.
 This feature is useful particularly when a user attempts to access a restricted area of the app and needs an option to cancel the action and return to their previous location.
 The login form includes a cancel button by default, but it's hidden from view.

-To make the cancel button visible, you must provide a label for it; once labeled, it'll appear on the screen.
+To make the cancel button visible, you must provide a label for it - once labeled, it will appear on the screen.
 You can also listen to cancel events to respond appropriately to user actions, ensuring a smooth and user-friendly experience for navigating the app.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.login.LoginCancelButton'